Generation Names And Years In Order

 Generation Z (1997-2012)

 Generation Z is commonly known as Zoomers.
-They are derived from Millennials and preceding Generation Alpha.
+They are the new generation after the Millennials and preceding Generation Alpha.

-In the mid-1990s and the early 2010s, this generation was born.
+This generation was born in the mid-1990s and the early 2010s.
 The people from this era are children of Generation X. The effect of the economy has been known by this age group as being shaped by COVID-19.

 According to Pew, Generation Z is the most racially and ethnically diverse cohort.